CP-Ong/beginner-projects-data-science/README.md

 https://www.kaggle.com/competitions/bluebook-for-bulldozers/data

 ### [Project 3: Multi-Class Dog Breed Classification (Image_Classification)](Image-Classification_Dog-Vision)
-  > Given am image of a dog, can we identify the breed of the dog?
+  > Given an image of a dog, can we identify the breed of the dog?

 The original data came from the Kaggle's dog breed identification competition. https://www.kaggle.com/c/dog-breed-identification/data